Opportunities for Imaging Light Nuclei with a Second Interaction Region at the Electron-Ion Collider: Summary

 \section{Summary}

 In this work, a study of the coherent light nuclei detection at the second interaction region at EIC is presented. eSTARlight is used to simulate the coherent vector meson production samples of $e+{\rm A}\rightarrow e'+{\rm A}'+\rm{VM}$ ($\rm{A= ~^{2}\rm{D}},~^{3}\rm{He},~^{4}\rm{He}, ~^{7}\rm{Li},~^{9}\rm{Be},~^{12}\rm{C}, ~^{16}\rm{O}$ and $\rm{VM}= \it{J/\psi}$, $\phi$, $\rho$) across different energies for both electron and nucleus beams.
 In the pre-conceptual design of the second interaction region, the incorporation of the secondary focus enhances the ability to tag particles with low transverse momentum and/or high longitudinal scattered ion momentum.
 This makes it possible to tag light ions with high rigidity, whose trajectory is largely collinear with the beam particles.
-To measure the coherent heavy ions, one can reject the incoherent events by vetoing products from these nuclear breakups-protons, neutrons, and photons~\cite{Chang:2021jnu, Tu:2020ymk, PhysRevD.111.072013, Chang:2022hkt, PhysRevC.104.065205}.
-As shown in the study of Ref~\cite{PhysRevD.111.072013}, the unique capabilities offered from the second interaction region enable the discrimination of coherent and incoherent diffractive events across a wide range of momentum transfer.

 Although a more comprehensive and realistic IR-8 design is necessary for future assessments of the advantages of incorporating a secondary focus, the present results indicate that enhancing the EIC exclusive, tagging, and diffractive physics program—specifically for light ions—is feasible through such an IR-8 design optimized for improved far-forward acceptance.
 In turn, this advancement will allow for cross-check of measurements obtained from IR-6 and will help achieve complementary fiducial acceptances among the various far-forward detectors across the two IRs.